cassowary4health/Leaspy/docs/nutshell.rst

 Comprehensive example
 ---------------------

-We first load synthetic data from the `leaspy.datasets` to get of a grasp of longitudinal data.
+We first load synthetic data, using a :class:`.Loader` object, to get of a grasp of longitudinal data.

     >>> from leaspy import AlgorithmSettings, Data, Leaspy